JuliaPackageMirrors/Helpme.jl/README.md

 Note that there are serious issues with using `eval`: [it always uses global scope](https://github.com/JuliaLang/julia/issues/2386).
 Take care with this workaround.

 ## Retraining
+Helpme's database needs to be trained when it first loads (which only takes a few seconds).
+Furthermore, because each verson of Julia may have different syntax trees and/or error messages, each requires its own database file.

-Helpme's database needs to be trained (which only takes about a second).
-I'll make sure each version has an appropriate pre-trained database set-up in `Helpme/src/database.jl` so that training only needs to be done on my machine.
+I'll attempt to include an appropriate pre-trained database for each Julia version in `Helpme/src/database.VERSION.jl` so that training only needs to be done on my machine.

-However, if you want to retrain this database for any reason, it's possible by deleting `Helpme/src/database.jl`, opening the Julia REPL, and running `julia> using Helpme`.
+However, if you want to retrain your database manually for any reason, delete `Helpme/src/database.VERSION.jl`, open the Julia REPL, and run `julia> using Helpme`.